“I now recall / the paths we scored / across the Purbeck moon” (Purbeck Moon, The Cabinet of Living Cinema).

-When Millie meets jaunty-hatted Yiddish Theatre actor, Emanuel Chizik (as spelt in the Yiddish theatre archives) in the inn of Millie’s father in Czestochowa around 1897 the theatre is in its infancy.
-Everything is possible and Millie and Emanuel seize the opportunity to escape the confines of shetl life aloft this new and exciting adventure.
+When Millie meets jaunty-hatted Yiddish Theatre actor, Emanuel Tschissik (Chiziks in the Yiddish theatre archives, Czyżyk in Polish meaning siskin – a small colourful bird, Tschissik in Anglised Russian) in the inn of Millie’s father in Czestochowa around 1897 (Millie was in fact born Mania Fersztenfeld in Bedzin near Czestochowa) the theatre is in its infancy.
+Everything is possible and Millie and Emanuel seize the opportunity to escape the confines of shtetl life aloft this new and exciting adventure.
 Or at least that is the story we have postulated!
 Millie’s father follows in hot pursuit, chasing them across “half of Poland” until they eventually agree to return, Emanuel growing a beard and returning to a more respectable trade in the eyes of his new in-laws: the wedding comedian and all-round entertainer or badkhn .
 Son of Binem Badkhen from a family of badkhonim this is an act he knows well.
-Millie’s mother is reputedly pleased, but the road soon beckons the new couple back, and they return to the itinerant lifestyle of the Yiddish theatre pioneers, touring shetls under the radar of the Czarist ban on Yiddish, or spanning the archipelago of European theatres that host performances for their Jewish communities.
+Millie’s mother is reputedly pleased, but the road soon beckons the new couple back, and they return to the itinerant lifestyle of the Yiddish theatre pioneers, touring shtetls under the radar of the Czarist ban on Yiddish, or spanning the archipelago of European theatres that host performances for their Jewish communities.

 In the late 1890s, Whitechapel, London is one of these islands where Emanuel’s equally theatrical brother and sister (Joseph/Yosl and Lea Tschissik) have established themselves in the Yiddish theatres.
 Emanuel and Millie join them but he is unable to secure work and is forced to sell cigars.
 They return to the continent in 1906 to more success – Paris, Belgium, Berlin and the soon to be fragmented Austro-Hungarian Empire – this time with children Sidney and Anne.